InterstellarOasis/map-metro_src.dpkdir/ReadMe.txt

 still a problem with this solution because in the worst case, when you enter a vis portal emitting a sound, you must wait the sound currently playing stop and restart to hear it.
 So this works better with small sounds length (<~4s).
+ *Cracks: on the low pillar in stone quarry.
+I simply have merged the old pillar with beta 1.2.
+Brushes are not merged optimized, and it may exist some other cracks somewhere else in the quarry/catacombs.

 [SOLVED]
  *Dynamic lights: have very bad results on performance.
 So they must be used in very close area.
 However, I needed crypt/aqueduct/catacombs/quarry area to be dynamically lighted to simulate a fire noise.
 So I patched all textures used there.
 I gained ~100FPS.
+ *func_train whitout target: I added a target key to the func_train.
+ *Console warnings: CM_GridPlane unresolvable.
+Those warnings cause beta1.1 to crash for Mac user.
+After getting a crash log from Elaum, I found two patches were badly build (Entites 860 & 861): Fixed points and controls points were mixed in only one point.
+I simply have redrawn those two patches, in paying much more attention to mixing points.